sariling-dwende/digitalgarden/src/site/notes/_enjambments.md

 I want to craft an image of myself that depends on my thoughts.
 After experiencing [[_events/The point of it all\|creative setbacks due to dishonest writing]], I have begun to understand more of myself and my relationship with language and writing since then.
 This space will stand as an omnidirectional representation of my own self.

-## Navigating the labyrinth
-This space contains a web of ideas where reading and writing is meant to be exploratory.
-There is no specific topic designed where each idea is labelled by an umbrella term, concept, or label.
-Every idea becomes relational, contextual, and hypertextual.
-There is no underlying structure to begin with.
-Since this is a perpetual work in progress, the structure will continuously adapt, based on every idea that has ever been published here.
-Each page is an idea that is often connected to other ideas that follows the [Zettelkasten](https://zettelkasten.de/introduction/) method of note-taking.
-Each idea is an atom of another idea or strings of ideas.

-## The web of ideas
-On the upper-left (if you are viewing this on a desktop) or the bottom of the page (if you are viewing this on mobile), you will see how each note is connected to others.
-Depending on how each of them are related, be it in similarity, origin, or tangent of a thought, a line will always connect one note from another.

-Each dot is a representation of a single note and depending on how many simultaneous connections it has with other notes, it grows in size.
-Hovering on a dot will tell you the title of a note, which may already tell you what it's about or maybe not.

 ## Points of Origin
 As of this moment, I have five points of origin from where we can start.
 As the number of notes in this space grow, these will potentially expand, condense, or remain the same.